 Nudist clubs have a variety of activities ranging from potlucks, pool parties, holiday parties, costume parties, dinners (at restaurants), shopping sprees, Country/Western dances, disco dances, camping trips, karaoke nights, game nights, movie nights, etc. Other clubs host hiking trips, hot tub parties, beach days, volleyball tournaments, oil wrestling, massage workshops, photography workshops, etc. Some clubs even host nude roller-skating, bowling, nude sailing trips, and booths at Pride festivals.
 If something can be done with clothes on, chances are that it can also be done nude.
 Whatever you may be interested in, you will probably find an activity to your liking.
 If one is not offered, volunteer and host it yourself!

 The largest and most popular gay naturist event is sponsored by GNI.
 Each year, up to 800 men join together for 10 days of nude recreation, activities, entertainment, and fun.
 Certainly, the GNI Gathering is not the only male nudist event around.
+In 2014, GNI created a second event called NakedFest.
 There are other groups that host their own regional gatherings which may be of interest to you.
-If you’re interested in GNI’s own Gathering, see our Gathering page
+If you’re interested in GNI’s own Gathering or NakedFest, see our webpages for more information.

 While many of the nude events are hosted in members’ private homes, there are some events that must be hosted at a public facility, e.g., roller skating rinks, restaurants, and the like.
 Before a club announces an event at a public facility, it should check first with the owner of the establishment to find out if there are any local ordinances or insurance liability issues, etc. that may restrict a nude function from being hosted there.
 GNI has found that when a public establishment is approached to host a nude event, it is important to explain that we are a naturist group, not a sex club.
 Since the facility should be secured for sole use by the naturist group, some restrictions that would apply if the establishment were open to the general public may be relaxed for a private party.
 While all of the necessary precautions are taken to ensure a fun and successful naturist evening, there is always a small risk that a homophobic or anti-naturist person may try to cause problems for the club that is hosting an event in a public facility.
 Those are concerns that a club must take into consideration.
 GNI certainly hopes that your club does not experience harassment of any kind, and we wish you the best in all of your club endeavors.